 At return visits, patients will complete a short, problem focused physical exam before receiving their adjustment.

 Combining these therapeutic modalities provides added healing benefits by approaching the patient’s condition from multiple angles and promoting better healing at a faster pace.
 Acupuncture targets the potency of pain signals, loosens the muscles, and stimulates blood flow to quicken healing, which in turn aids the chiropractic adjustment restoring proper joint alignment and range of motion.

 When they are properly combined, chiropractic and acupuncture treatments can effectively correct imbalances, boost natural healing, and improve flexibility and energy levels.

 Whether from posture, injuries, or emotional trauma, our muscles and fascia hold patterns.
 Manipulating soft tissue helps us release these patterns and live with more comfort and ease.

-Treatments are highly individualized and can vary from clinical trigger point therapy to traditional deep tissue massage.
-While many sessions focus on pain relief, we also believe in the simple healing power of touch.
-Bodywork sessions may also include cupping, guasha, or floor-based Thai-style bodywork.
+Treatments are highly individualized and can vary from clinical trigger point therapy and muscular rehabilitation to sessions that focus more on nourishing and grounding, incorporating medical massage techniques and acupressure to reduce anxiety and increase relaxation.
+While many sessions focus on pain relief and optimizing physical function, we also believe in the simple healing power of touch to promote ease and comfort.
+Sessions may also include cupping, guasha, or floor-based Shiatsu-style bodywork.